-Why Use Beeswax Polish for Wood
+Why Beeswax for Furniture?

 There are many recipes for making your own beeswax polish.
 Some of them use turpentine and others suggest a variety of oils to combine with the wax.

 They all work well and the one you choose may depend on what you already have.
 For this very simple recipe we use just a few ingredients.
 You may already have them in your kitchen.

 When using raw wax, it is advisable to clean the beeswax thoroughly.
 I suggest straining the melted wax through a piece of nylon or similar material.
 This removes any bits of dirt, wax or propolis that may still be present.

 We do not want any dirt in our finished polish as it may scratch your nice wood surface.
 The rich homemade polish will last for a long time when stored in the refrigerator.